vauxite-org/typescript-logging/README.md

 # typescript-logging

 Typescript and javascript library for logging.
 Simple and flexible.
-Written in typescript, so easily integrates within any Typescript project.
+Written in typescript, so easily integrates within any Typescript project in addition to normal javascript projects.

-Can also be used in javascript projects, or in the browser directly.
+Can also be used in javascript projects, or in the browser directly (es5 compatible).

 ## Installation